Theology of Marriage

 Am I still a member of the Church if I have remarried without a declaration of nullity?

 A common misconception is that Catholics are excommunicated if they have divorced or remarried.
-While they are not officially excommunicated, a person cannot receive Holy Communion when his/her public lifestyle is not in conformity with the teachings of the Catholic faith.
+While they are not officially excommunicated, a person cannot receive Holy Communion when their public lifestyle is not in conformity with the teachings of the Catholic faith.
 For that reason, choosing to remarry civilly without a prior declaration of nullity impedes that person from full sacramental participation.

 Can a divorced but not remarried Catholic receive the Sacraments?

 The Sacraments are always available to Catholics who are willing to repent of their sins and strive to live in accord with the Gospel.
-If a divorced person has not remarried or entered a sexual relationship with another partner, there is nothing necessarily preventing him/her from sacramental participation.
+If a divorced person has not remarried or entered a sexual relationship with another partner, there is nothing necessarily preventing their from sacramental participation.

 If the Church teaches that marriage is forever, how can annulments be granted?